 Tariffs for individual EV chargepoints shown on ChargePlace Scotland are set by their owners.
 All EV chargepoints owned and maintained by East Lothian Council are currently free to use i.e. we do not charge for the electricity, although we are likely to introduce charging tariffs in the near future.

-Each EV chargepoint is covered by a traffic regulation order which restricts parking to a limited period (generally 4 hours for 'Fast' chargepoints, and 1 hour for 'Rapids').
+Each EV chargepoint is covered by a traffic regulation order which restricts parking to a limited period (generally 4 hours for 'Destination' chargepoints, and 45 minutes for 'Journey' chargepoints).
 This is enforced by parking attendants who will issue a Penalty Charge Notice if a vehicle is parked for too long, or if it is not an electric vehicle.

 Funding, grants and loans